Using this guide:

 To use shift tags in an employee timesheet, you will first have to add the shift tag to the employee's profile.

-To do this, go to Time & Attendance > Staff > (Employee Name) > Pay Conditions > Make a Change > under Additional Tags select the appropriate shift tag > click Save Contract Changes.
+To do this go to Time & Attendance > Staff > (Employee Name) > Pay Conditions > Edit Current Pay Conditions > under Additional Tags select the appropriate shift tag > click Confirm Changes.

-Please See the below example where the Call-Back shift tag has been added to the employee profile:
+Please see the below example where the TOIL shift tag has been added to the employee profile:

 To learn more about creating Shift Tags please see here.